gilescope/book-exploring-async-basics/src/4_interrupts_firmware_io.md

 ## 8. Reading the data

-Depending on wether we chose alternative A, B or C the OS will:
+Depending on whether we chose alternative A, B or C the OS will:

-A. Wake our thread
+1. Wake our thread
-B. Return `Ready` on the next `poll`
+2. Return `Ready` on the next `poll`
-C. Wake the thread and return a `Read` event for the handler we registered.
+3. Wake the thread and return a `Read` event for the handler we registered.